0xsirus/tirdad/README.md

 # tirdad
 tirdad (pronounce /tērdäd/) is a kernel module to hot-patch the Linux kernel to generate random TCP Initial Sequence Numbers for IPv4 TCP connections.

-You can refer to this bog post to get familiar with the original issue:
+You can refer to this blog post to get familiar with the original issue:

 https://bitguard.wordpress.com/?p=982